 The award-winning Norwegian operate both long and short haul European and transatlantic flights, offering over 500 routes to more than 150 destinations.
+Want to be crew for them?
+Check out our guide to the Norwegian Cabin Crew Recruitment Process!

 Before you start…